Metro North Youth Initiatives

 Connecting Activities (CA) is an initiative of the MA Department of Elementary and Secondary Education, in partnership with the Metro North REB and six local high schools.
 CA is a year-rouynd initiative that "leverages a statewide infrastructure to support college and career readiness for all students.
 In Metro North Connecting Activities serves the communities of Chelsea, Everett, Malden, Revere, Somerville, and Woburn, provides a wide range of workforce development services for both students and employers.
-[Click here to read more about Connecting Activities].
+[Click here to read more about Connecting Activities]